robert-solomon12/WeatherApp-Client-Side/README.md

 <br> Should you have any problems, don't hesitate to contact me on my email at:</br> [20079462@mail.wit.ie](mailto:20079462@mail.wit.ie)
 <br>or if you find a bug </br>[open up an issue here](https://github.com/robertsolomon97/WebAppAssignment/issues)

+# Future Updates
+In future updates I will make the application more consistent and persist with data and alot a lot more interactive.